Settings

 - Styling: Align homepage content to the left, center, or right.

-These settings ensure consistency and alignment with your internal brand guidelines.
+These settings ensure consistency and alignment with your internal brand guidelines across all user interfaces and can be combined with home page redirection for personalized user experiences.

 Versions